Gold Coast Chargers: 1989 season

 The 1989 season saw the much heralded arrival of Bob Lindner.
 He would write his name into the record books by becoming the club's first State of Origin representative when he played for Queensland in the first State of Origin match in 1989.
 Unfortunately Lindner's appearances for the Giants were limited to only 10 games.
 Lindner would leave the club after only one season.

 The Giants won seven games and drew one in the 1989 season which was a great improvement on their first season.
 The month of June proved to be a memorable on.
 They went undefeated for four weeks drawing with Western Suburbs 12 all, and defeating; the Newcastle Knights 12–6, the North Sydney Bears 6–4, and the Manly-Warringah Sea Eagles 29–6.
 The Victory against The Sea Eagles was the club's biggest win at the time.
-Young halfback Geoffrey "Geoff" Bagnall stood tall for The Giants during that period.
-Particularly playing well in the draw against The Magpies.

-The experience of players such as Ron Gibbs, Chris Close and Billy Johnstone proved invaluable to the club during what was a very good season for the team.
-They were consistently among the best players and many of the younger players in the side benefited from their expertise.